 Not all real estate transactions go smoothly.
 For example, if either party backs out of a purchase or sale, the other party may file a civil lawsuit against the breaching party.
 There may be a partition lawsuit when a property is jointly owned and one of the parties wants to sell while the other does not.
 In another example, a party could sue for his or her good faith money and / or return of down payment or could even sue for specific performance to force the other party to keep up their end of the contract.

 If you are involved in a commercial or residential real estate dispute, real estate attorney Carlos M. Amor in Plantation, FL, will stand up for your rights.
-Attorney Amor has extensive experience litigating complex real estate disagreements.
+Attorney Amor has extensive experience litigating complex real estate disagreements and contract disputes.